lyquita/Hireoo/README.md

 I love to try things that look interesting or never try before.
 It makes me excited and motivated.

 ### What's my type?
-- 🥛 I drink milk tea every day without ice and sugar, but pearls.
+- 🥛 I drink a bottle of milk tea every day without ice and sugar, but pearls.
 - 🤯 I think a got a little bit of ' generalized anxiety disorder '.
 I sorry that sometimes I look like depression, just leave me alone.
 I can address it by myself.
 - 🗺 I won't stay at home during my weekend, I love to explore a fresh cafe & restaurant ...
 Find a cozy spot in a city make me relax.